Émile Debraux

 Paul Émile Debraux (30 August 1796 (Note: In the French Republican Calendar in use at the time of his birth, the date was recorded as "13 Fructidor Year IV") – 12 February 1831), commonly known simply as Émile Debraux, was a French writer, goguettier, poet and singer.
 He was born in Ancerville, Meuse and died 1831 in Paris.
 One of his better-known songs was Te souviens-tu?
 (1817) about two veterans of the Napoleonic Wars encountering each other in the street, composed during the Allied Occupation of France following the country's defeat.

 Biography

 Paul-Émile Debraux was born in Ancerville (Meuse) on 13 Fructidor, Year IV (August 30, 1796).
 His father, Claude-Paul Debraux, a bailiff at the justice of the peace, moved to Paris with his family in 1797.
-Il copiait à l’École de médecine les tables de thèses soutenues à cette faculté, et occupa cette place de 1798 à 1827.
+He copied at the School of Medicine the indexes of dissertations, and held this position from 1798 to 1827.

 He lived at No. 7 Rue de l'École-de-Médecine.
 After becoming a widower, he remarried on June 6, 1827, and died six years later, on April 30.

 Paul-Émile was therefore born from the first marriage.

 He studied at Imperial High School.